 - Engine room - Scrape and touch up paint, Polish Brass as needed

-- Pressure wash entire outside of ship with pressure washer (Especially where bird droppings occurred on the Aft Starboard side of the ship).
+- Pressure wash the entire outside of the ship with a pressure washer (Especially where bird droppings occurred on the Aft Starboard side of the ship).
 Warm water or car wash soap-DO NOT USE DAWN!

 This Year’s Tasks

 - Clean rust lines on outside of ship from water draining down - Port side turret and stairways.
 (Please use Terry Cloth)!
 (May need to be prepared and painted again)?